mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-12-18-color-picker.md

 ---
-title: "Mastering Paper by FiftyThree: Picking and Sharing Colors"
+title: "Mastering Paper for iOS: picking and sharing colors"
-last_modified_at: 2017-12-13T16:15:22-05:00
+last_modified_at: 2018-11-06T12:04:37-05:00
-excerpt: "A color picker has finally been added to Paper!
+excerpt: "A color picker has been added to Paper!
 Learn what the new tool does and how to use it."
 categories: [mastering-paper]
 tags: [Paper by 53, color theory, tutorial, iPad]
 image:
   path: &image /assets/images/paper-53-color-picker-feature.jpg
+  width: 1280
+  height: 674
   feature: *image
   teaser: /assets/images/paper-53-color-picker-teaser.jpg
   thumbnail: /assets/images/paper-53-color-picker-th.jpg
+toc: true
 ---

 Re-imagined zoom tool, *check*.
 Expressive paint and ink tools that react to the speed and angle of your strokes, *double check*.
 A familiar color picker to sample, match, and adjust hues --- *triple check*.
 Yes that's not a typo, Paper by FiftyThree finally has a color picker.